Atshayasankaran/Classification-of-Arrhythmia-Based-on-ML-Algorithms/README.md

 # Results
 <ul>
-<li></li>Among all the machine learning and ensemble techniques applied, the Radial Basis Function (RBF) kernel in SVM achieves the highest accuracy of 91% on upsampled data.</li>
+<li>Among all the machine learning and ensemble techniques applied, the Radial Basis Function (RBF) kernel in SVM achieves the highest accuracy of 91% on upsampled data.</li>
 <li>For normal beats, Random Forest performs the best, with a sensitivity of 99%.</li>
 <li>For supraventricular ectopic beats, the RBF kernel in SVM delivers the best result, with a sensitivity of 82%.</li>
 <li>For Ventricular ectopic beats, KNN algorithm works well with sensitivity of 94%.</li>